Azure Newsletter: October 2017

 Azure File Sync in public preview

-Azure File Sync Preview centralises your file services in a managed cloud service to reduce the complexity associated with server sprawl while preserving your on-premises compatibility and performance.
-File Sync Preview synchronises files bi-directionally from Windows Server 2012 R2 and 2016 servers into Azure Files, providing multi-site access, cloud tiering of less frequently accessed data, integrated backup and direct cloud access without a gateway.
+Azure File Sync Preview centralizes your file services in a managed cloud service to reduce complexity associated with server sprawl while preserving your on-premises compatibility and performance.
+File Sync Preview synchronizes files bi-directionally from Windows Server 2012 R2 and 2016 servers into Azure Files, providing multi-site access, cloud tiering of less frequently accessed data, integrated backup, and direct cloud access without a gateway.
 File Sync Preview can be used on your existing servers via a downloadable agent.
-It’s now available in the West US, West Europe, Southeast Asia and Australia East regions.
+It’s now available in the West US, West Europe, Southeast Asia, and Australia East regions.

-Microsoft Power BI simplified how partners and developers embed visualisations into their apps
+Microsoft Power BI simplified how partners and developers embed visualizations into their apps

 Azure Friday: Azure Site Recovery

 Are you protecting your enterprise from cybersecurity threats?
 In today’s mobile IT environment, cloud and mobile devices often extend beyond your network controls.
 Join cybersecurity experts for a deep dive into the Microsoft Cybersecurity Reference Architecture (this link downloads a PowerPoint presentation), and explore strategies and integrated capabilities to help you solve your security challenges.
 Watch the course.